Studies

 Minimum requirements for admission

-For autumn semester 2023, higher education institutions can't make exceptions from the general admission requirements for individuals with collective protection/individual asylum in Norway.
-On the NOKUT web page you will find the general minimum requirements for admission to higher education in Norway for applicants with foreign education.
+From autumn semester 2023, higher education institutions can't make exceptions from the general admission requirements for individuals with collective protection/individual asylum in Norway.
+On the web page of the Norwegian Directorate for Higher Education and Skills you will find the general minimum requirements for admission to higher education in Norway for applicants with foreign education.

 English language requirement

-As we cannot make exceptions from the general admission requirements for autumn semester 2023, you need to document that you cover the English language requirement to be considered for admission.
+As we cannot make exceptions from the general admission requirements from autumn semester 2023, you need to document that you cover the English language requirement to be considered for admission.

-- For single courses at bachelor's level and the Norwegian for Foreigners course you have to cover the English language requirement for Norwegian study programmes
+• For single courses at bachelor's level and the Norwegian for Foreigners course you have to cover the "General English language requirement" as stated on the above mentioned web page

 Please note that the English language test by Folkeuniversitetet we could offer to refugees last year, does not cover the regular English language requirements, and can therefore not be accepted for the admission process for autumn semester 2023.